Ratio of Debt to Income

-Most underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
+Most conventional loans require a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

-The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
-Recurring debt includes things like auto loans, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income that should be spent on housing expenses and recurring debt.
+Recurring debt includes credit card payments, auto payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our superb Loan Qualification Calculator.
+If you want to run your own numbers, use this Mortgage Loan Qualifying Calculator.

-Remember these ratios are only guidelines.
-We will be thrilled to pre-qualify you to help you figure out how large a mortgage you can afford.
+Don't forget these ratios are only guidelines.
+We will be thrilled to pre-qualify you to help you determine how much you can afford.

 Refresh Funding can walk you through the pitfalls of getting a mortgage.
 Give us a call at 305-800-3863.